linjjessica/linjjessica/README.md

 ### Hello World!
 My name is Jessica Lin and I'm a 3rd year Computer Science and Business Administration student @ UC Irvine.

-Right now, I'm the Director of Technology for DSP where I leverage Google Sheet APIs, React, and Node to manage the fraternity's website.
-My largest impact has come from transforming the Google Sheet APIs to be more efficient for future DOTs!
+My experiences include SWE @ Troicom and SWE @ Truckxi.
+My on campus involvements include Director of Technology and Vice President of Community Service @ DSP, Mentor and past mentee for Undergraduate Business Association, and Investment Team Member @ ITG!

-I'm currently working on gaining knowledge in larger-scale technologies, like React.js and Node.js.
-I'm always trying to expand my knowledge and apply what I've learned.
-To play around with these technologies, I've been building my own [personal portfolio website](https://linjjessica.github.io/).
+I've built my own [personal portfolio website](https://linjjessica.github.io/).
 Feel free to check it out!

 ### Please reach out for a coffee chat!
 Find me on [LinkedIn](https://www.linkedin.com/in/jjessicalin/).